cloud-bulldozer/benchmark-operator/docs/uperf.md

 *Note:* `runtime_class` has only been tested with Kata containers.
 Only include `runtime_class` if using Kata containers.

 `hostnetwork` will test the performance of the node the pod will run on.

+`networkpolicy` will create a simple networkpolicy for ingress

 *Note:* If you want to run with hostnetwork on `OpenShift`, you will need to execute the following: